verrazzano/docs/content/en/docs/customize/ociLoadBalancerIPs.md

 ### Customize the load balancer shape

 At installation, Verrazzano lets you customize the shape and size of the load balancers created.
-Oracle Cloud Infrastructure offers a flexible load balancer which uses Dynamic Shape:
+The shape of an Oracle Cloud Infrastructure load balancer specifies its maximum total bandwidth.
-* 10 Mbps
-* 100 Mbps
-* 400 Mbps
-* 8,000 Mbps
+By default, load balancers are created with a shape of 100Mbps.
+Other shapes are available, including 400Mbps and 8000Mbps.

 For more details on service limits and shape, see [here](https://docs.oracle.com/en-us/iaas/Content/Balance/Tasks/managingloadbalancer.htm#console).

-For example, you can set up an NGINX load balancer with `10Mbps` as follows:
+For example, you can set up a `flexible` NGINX load balancer with a `min` and `max` bandwidth as follows:
 {{< clipboard >}}

 ```yaml